Loading lesson…

 The big idea: modern AI is a miracle of reuse.
 A single giant model, trained once, powers a thousand applications through transfer.

-What is the core idea behind "Transfer Learning"?
+What is the main idea of "Transfer Learning"?